VzBoT3D/docs/docs/ezvz/rules.md

 1. Only create orders which should be completed by an provider.
 Dont create orders for fun.
 2. Use correct information on your orders.
-3. If any problems in the process occurs, reach out to the VzBoT team.
+3. If any problems in the process occurs, reach out to the VzBot team.